WYNDHAM

 Manor Lakes is making steps to reintroduce a senior football program in the Western Football League.

-The club previously had men’s and women’s sides, but haven’t fielded teams for a number of seasons due to a lack of numbers.
+The club previously had men’s and women’s sides, but haven’t fielded teams for a number of seasons.

 Manor Lakes has recently put out expressions of interest to field a team in the thirds competition next season.